zheeno/jists/_posts/2026-07-31-stacked-prs-are-now-live-on-github.md

 ### Suggested fit for this issue
 - Developer Tools
 - Automation & Workflow

-If you’re interested, reply to this issue or contact me via the link on my publication.

 **Disclosure:** I only feature sponsors that genuinely fit the editorial topic.